 Including ID, Content, Type, Slug and timestamps

 Including ID, Content, Status, Priority, Comments, Project, Slug, Collaborators and timestamps

 Including ID, Content, Size, Type, Comments, Project, Collaborators and timestamps

 The supported Jira Server version is 8.3.1

 Step 1.
 From the Workplace Search administrative dashboard’s Sources area, locate Jira Server and click Configure.
-You are presented with a Public Key.
-Copy the key and keep it handy, as we’ll need it in just a second.
+You are presented with a Public Key and a Consumer Key.
+Copy these keys and keep them handy, as we’ll need them in just a second.

 Step 2.
 Head to the Jira Server administrative console and log in.

 Step 3.
-Click the Gear in the top right corner and select General Configuration:
+Click the Gear in the top right corner and select Applications: